Student internships

 - Quantum algorithm for tree edit distance.

 While we know quantum speedups for many problems in optimization, the problem of computing the "edit distance" between two strings has always evaded a quantum speedup.
-Recent work in quantum fine-grained complexity suggests that in no fact quantum speedup is possible for this problem (link).
+Recent work in quantum fine-grained complexity suggests that in fact no quantum speedup is possible for this problem (link).
 A closely related and apparently more motivated problem is that of "tree edit distance", where the goal is to compute the edit distance between two tree graphs instead of two strings.
 This problem is closely related to computing the max-plus product, for which we do know a quantum speedup.
 The aim of this project is to study quantum algorithms for tree edit distance, potentially by building on dynamic programming techniques (link, link).

 - Quantum s-t connectivity.